 - 4 to 8 zucchini plants

-Based on the calculators provided by McGill Compost and Green Mountain Compost, a garden this size needs 2.5 cubic yards of compost.
-That means somewhere between 67 and 99 bags of compost unless you choose to make your own compost.
+Based on the calculators provided by McGill Compost and Green Mountain Compost, a garden this size needs 2.5 cubic yards of compost to cover it to a depth of 1 inch.
+That means about 67 (1-cubic-foot) bags of compost unless you choose to make your own compost.
 It also requires 13 to 26 wire cages for the tomato plants, squash, melons, and possibly cucumbers.
 The cheapest way to acquire them is to build your own plant cages from wire stakes and fencing.

-Prices for these items can vary based on what region of the country you live in and where you shop.
-Based on prices listed at Home Depot in the Northeast, your first-year costs for this garden would be approximately:
+Prices for these items can vary based on what region of the country you live in, where you shop, and current market values.
+Based on prices listed at Home Depot in the Northeast in the first quarter of 2021, your first-year costs for this garden would be approximately:

 It’s a significant investment, but it pays off in fresh produce.
-According to the Vegetable Value Calculator from PlanGarden.com, an 800-square-foot garden with these 15 crops can produce over 700 pounds of veggies and fruit worth more than $2,000.
-Based solely on your financial costs, that’s a potential profit of more than $1,500 in your first year.
+According to a 2009 set of calculations from the National Gardening Association, a well-maintained vegetable garden can produce about 0.58 pounds of veggies per square foot, or 467 pounds for an 800-square-foot garden.
+This amount of produce would have been worth around $843 in 2009, or $1,028 in 2021.
+Based solely on your financial costs, that’s a potential profit of over $500 in your first year.

-However, if you want to count the value of your time as an expense, that’s much harder to calculate.
+However, calculating the value of your time as an expense is much harder.
 The amount of time you spend in the garden can vary widely.
-For instance, rainfall in your area affects how much time you spend watering, and weeds and pests are also tougher to deal with in some areas than others.
+For instance, rainfall in your area affects how much time you spend watering, and weeds and pests are also tougher to deal with in some areas than in others.

 However, you can get a rough idea of the time commitment from the Fresh Legacy blog.
 Blogger Kyrstie says she maintains a garden roughly 430 square feet in size and spends about 85 hours per year maintaining it.
-If you assume an 800-square-foot garden would take about twice as much work, that’s 170 hours, which is like earning a tax-free hourly wage of $8.82.
-So, even if you see gardening as a chore, it’s one that pays significantly better than minimum wage.
-And if you see it as an enjoyable hobby, the money you save is just the icing on the cake.
+If you assume an 800-square-foot garden would take about twice as much work, that’s 170 hours.

 2. Raised Beds